IgniteUI/igniteui-docfx/en/components/grids_templates/excel_style_filtering.md

 ###Styling

-To get started with styling the filtering row, we need to import the `index` file, where all the theme functions and component mixins live:
+To get started with styling the Excel Style Filtering dialog, we need to import the `index` file, where all the theme functions and component mixins live:

 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index';
 ```

-The excel style filtering dialogs takes its background color from the grid's theme, using the `filtering-row-background` parameter.
-So in order to change the background we need to create a custom theme:
+The excel style filtering dialog takes its background color from the grid's theme, using the `filtering-row-background` parameter.
+In order to change the background we need to create a custom theme:

 ```scss
 $custom-grid: igx-grid-theme(